CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 ### Task 4: Migrate to Azure Blob Storage using Predefined Tasks

+In this task, you will replace the application's dependency on AWS S3 with Azure Blob Storage.
+Using predefined tasks, Copilot will update the storage configuration, generate necessary migration scripts, provision blob storage resources, and apply all required code modifications.

 1. Click the **Run Task** in the Assessment Report, on the right of the row `Storage Migration (AWS S3)` - `Migrate from AWS S3 to Azure Blob Storage`.

    ![](images/23.png)